hiroTochigi/DataUploaderDoc/README.md

 This application can update the following columns: name, text, number, date, long-text, and label.

 ## How I built it
-I build it by React.js
+I built it with React.js

 ## Challenges I ran into
-Generate GraphQL query according to the data type.
+Generating GraphQL query according to the data type.
-Transform Excel/CSV Data format into JavaScript Data format.
+Transforming Excel/CSV Data format into JavaScript Data format.
-Come up with the data structure to compare two data set.
+Coming up with the data structure to compare two data sets.
 Asynchronous function calls

 ## Accomplishments that I'm proud of
-Generate configuration data from Configuration variables.
+Generating configuration data from Configuration variables.

 ## What I learned
 JavaScript, mainly how to use Promise Object and functional programming paradigm